-Monster receivers, you know I love them.
 Nothing screams statement hi-fi gear louder than the monster receivers of the ’70s and ’80s and this Marantz 2330 is up there with the best.
 Let’s take a look at perhaps the dirtiest piece of hi-fi gear I’ve ever seen!

 The Marantz 2330 is a heavy receiver, actually very heavy for its moderate size – it’s dense.
 It’s perhaps not quite as epic as the massive Pioneer SX-1250 or Sansui G-8000 monster receivers I’ve worked on, but it’s a very solid beast.